 In my early 20’s, after my son was born, I took a job with an insurance company that required me to not only fly often, but fly alone many times.
 After I had a few solo trips under my belt I was hooked.

-Traveling holds a special place in my heart, so its tough when I receive negative comments about our lifestyle.
+Traveling holds a special place in my heart, so its tough when I receive negative comments about my lifestyle.

 Some of the questions/comments I receive: